adrianmuino/IoT-Data-Simulator/README.md

 ```bash
 python app.py
 ```

+## Usage
-Once opened, the user will need to generate IoT data by clicking "File", and then clicking "Generate IoT".
+Once the application is opened, the user will need to generate IoT data by clicking "File", and then clicking "Generate IoT".
 After data has been generated, the user can:

-*Save data as a JSON file.
+* Save data as a JSON file.
-*Save data as a CSV file.
+* Save data as a CSV file.
-*Compute common statistical values for the data.
+* Compute common statistical values for the data.
-*Plot four different histograms of the outside temperature sampled every 6 hours.
+* Plot four different histograms of the outside temperature sampled every 6 hours.
-*Plot a line graph of the outside temperature vs the room temperature.
+* Plot a line graph of the outside temperature vs the room temperature.
-*Plot four histograms of room and outside temperature and humidity for all 1000 user entries.
+* Plot four histograms of room and outside temperature and humidity for all 1000 user entries.